-Gum disease is a chronic condition that affects a large number of adults, many of whom are unaware they even have it.
+Gum disease is a chronic infection that affects a large number of adults, many of whom are unaware they even have it.
 In the United States, one out of every two adults aged 30 and over has periodontal (gum) disease.
 In adults aged 65 and older, 70% suffer from gum disease.
-Most also don’t realize that gum disease can have a negative impact on the entire body’s health, including increasing the risk of serious disease such as cancer, heart disease, and diabetes.
+Most also don’t realize that gum disease can have a negative impact on the entire body’s health, including increasing the risk of serious disease such as stroke, heart disease, and diabetes.

 Like many other chronic medical conditions such as diabetes and high blood pressure, it often presents without any symptoms, so it’s important to go to your dentist for regular examinations and cleanings.
 The earlier gum disease is detected, the easier it is to treat.